The Numbered Treaties (1871-1921)

 After the disruption of the construction of a telegraph line across the central prairies, Treaty commissioners were sent to conclude another treaty for the rich agricultural lands of the North Saskatchewan River.
 While Treaty 6 comprised all the usual terms, with 640 acres per family of five for reserve land, it also had three terms that are unique to it.
 It was agreed that a medicine chest would be maintained by the Indian Agent for use of the band, assistance would be provided in times of famine and pestilence, and once bands had been surveyed, the treaty signatories would receive a supplement of $1000 per year to assist in the cultivation of the land for the first three years.
 When the final southern treaty was concluded in 1877, the three special clauses of Treaty 6 were not repeated.
 However, Treaty 7 is different in other ways from the other Numbered Treaties.
 While the other treaties had provisions providing a number of agricultural implements, the Treaty 7 signatories wished to concentrate their agricultural efforts on ranching.
 With this in mind, the treaty commissioners agreed to reduce the amount of the agricultural implements and seed stock in exchange for an increased number of cattle, although with an exception for some bands who wanted to focus on farming.
 Another significant difference from the proceeding treaties is that Treaty 7 states that the Crown will pay for teachers' salaries instead of the maintenance of school buildings.
 Also, instead of promising schools on reserve, the only guarantee is that the government will pay the salary of teachers.

 The treaties negotiated between 1899 and 1921 are all relatively similar with few marked differences.
-The primary addition in Treaties 8, 10 and 11 is that provisions for 160 acres for individuals who chose to live outside the band.
+The primary addition in Treaties 8 and 10 is provisions for 160 acres for individuals who chose to live outside the band.
 Known as "lands in severalty", this was a response to the fact that populations were not as concentrated in the North.
 Compared to the other Numbered Treaties, Treaty 9 has the largest number of differences.
 The annuity is $4 instead of $5 and there would be no distribution of ammunition or net twine, no farm implements or carpentry tools, and no salaries or clothing for the chiefs and councillors.

 Text transcript of The Numbered Treaties: